 Are all controls (buttons, icons, status indicators, links, etc.) recognisable as such?

-Is it clear which controls the user can and cannot use?
+Is it clear which controls the user can and cannot use? - Facilitation of learning

 Does the interface and content help the user learn how to use it?